Mirza Shah Hossein

-Mirza Kamal al-Din Shah Hossein Isfahani (میرزا کمال الدین شاه حسین اصفهانی), better simply known as Mirza Shah Hossein (میرزا شاه حسین), was an Iranian nobleman, who served as the vakil (vicegerent) and vizier of the Safavid Empire.
+Mirza Kamal al-Din Shah Hossein Isfahani (میرزا کمال الدین شاه حسین اصفهانی), commonly known as Mirza Shah Hossein, was an Iranian nobleman, who served as the vakil (vicegerent) and vizier of the Safavid Empire.
 He also briefly held the post of commander of the empire's musketeer corps (tofangchi-aghasi).

 Biography

-A native of Isfahan, Mirza Shah originally served as an architect, but was in 1503 appointed as the personal vizier of the powerful Qizilbash magnate Durmish Khan Shamlu, who had recently been appointed as the governor of Mirza Shah's native city.
-Mirza Shah was appointed as vakil and vizier in 1514 after the Battle of Chaldiran, which had a damaging impact on the health of Safavid king Ismail I, who withdrew from affairs of the state and began heavily drinking.
-The appointment of Mirza Shah to the vakil office was because he had after the battle found Ismail's favorite wife who was lost in Azerbaijan.
-In 1516, Ismail I also appointed Mirza Shah Hossein as commander of the musketeer corps (tofangchi-aghasi).
+A native of Isfahan, Mirza Shah Hossein originally served as an architect, but was in 1503 appointed as the personal vizier of the powerful Qizilbash magnate Durmish Khan Shamlu, who had recently been appointed as the governor of Mirza Shah Hossein's native city.
+Mirza Shah Hossein was appointed as vakil and vizier in 1514 after the Battle of Chaldiran, which had a damaging impact on the health of Shah Ismail I, who withdrew from state affairs and began heavy drinking.
+The appointment of Mirza Shah Hossein to the vakil office was because he had after the battle found Ismail's favorite wife who was lost in Azerbaijan.
+On 8 September 1515, Mirza Shah Hossein complained to the Portuguese diplomat Fernão Gomes de Lemos about the recent Portuguese conquest of Hormuz, arguing that it was Safavid territory and that the Portuguese had not acted as friends, despite their claims to the contrary.
+Nevertheless, Mirza Shah Hossein and Ismail I still wanted an alliance with the Portuguese.

+Mirza Shah Hossein told Lemos that Ismail I would only fight the Mamluks once he had dealt with the Ottomans, and thus requested gunners and cannon founders from them.
+Mirza Shah Hossein also said that Afonso de Albuquerque had pledged to use Portuguese ships to carry 12,000 Safavid troops to Bahrain and Qatif, which had rebelled against the Safavids.
+In a later discussion, Lemos said the Portuguese captain of Hormuz needed Albuquerque's approval to provide ships to Ismail I, but he had already left for Portuguese India.
+Ismail I considered this to be an excuse.
+In 1516, Ismail I appointed Mirza Shah Hossein as commander of the musketeer corps (tofangchi-aghasi).

-Mirza Shah used the absence of the king as an opportunity to expand his authority.
-Furthermore, Mirza Shah also became a close friend with Ismail and was alongside him during his period of drinking.
-This made Mirza Shah gain influence over the king himself.
-In 1521, Mirza Shah chose to confront his former master, Durmish Khan Shamlu, managing to send him far away from the Safavid court—to Herat in Khorasan, where he was forced to serve as its governor.
+Mirza Shah Hossein used the absence of the shah as an opportunity to expand his authority.
+Furthermore, Mirza Shah Hossein also became a close friend with Ismail and was alongside him during his period of drinking.
+This made Mirza Shah Hossein gain influence over the shah himself.
+In 1521, Mirza Shah Hossein chose to confront his former master, Durmish Khan Shamlu, managing to send him far away from the Safavid court—to Herat in Khorasan, where he was forced to serve as its governor.

-However, Mirza Shah Hossein outsmarted himself in the end, and as a result was in 14 April 1523 murdered at the hands of furious Qizilbash members.
+On 14 April 1523, Mirza Shah Hossein was murdered by furious Qizilbash members.
 He was succeeded by Jalal al-Din Mohammad Tabrizi.